deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 A data-driven analytics project focused on designing the **optimal global concert tour strategy** for *Neon Bison*, a fictional American rock band.
 Using real-world digital music store data, this project uncovers customer spending patterns, genre preferences, and high-potential cities — enabling smart tour scheduling, geo-targeted promotions, and fan engagement strategies.

+The primary purpose of this project is to have a recommended features to optimize the of an upcoming world tour to be more effective, profitable, fame-gathering and entertaining.

 This project simulates a real-world music business scenario and demonstrates how structured SQL analysis can be used to make **profitable touring decisions**.